-- Carefully read and follow all safety signs on the machine and all safety messages in this manual. - Safety signs should be installed, maintained and replaced when necessary. - If a safety sign or operator's manual is damaged or missing, replace it with new one. - Learn how to operate the machine and its controls correctly and safely. - Allow only trained, qualified, authorized personnel to operate the machine. - Keep your machine in proper working condition. - Unauthorized modifications of the machine may impair its function and/or safety and affect machine life. - The safety messages in this SAFETY chapter are intended to illustrate basic safety procedures of machines.
-However it is impossible for these safety messages to cover every hazardous situation you may encounter.
-If you have any questions, you should first consult your supervisor and/or your authorized dealer before operating or performing maintenance work on the machine.
+- Carefully read and follow all safety signs on the machine as well as all safety messages in this manual. - Safety signs must be installed, maintained and replaced if damaged. - If a safety sign or this manual is damaged or missing, order a replacement from your nearest Hitachi dealer in the same way you order other replacement parts (be sure to state machine model and serial number when ordering). - Allow only properly trained, qualified, authorized personnel to operate the machine. - Learn how to correctly operate and service the machine. - Keep your machine in proper working condition. - Always operate the machine within the specification. - Unauthorized modifications of the machine may impair the functions and/or safety and affect machine life and the warranty will become void. - The safety messages in this SAFETY chapter are intended to illustrate basic safety procedures of machines.
+However it is impossible for these safety messages to cover every possible hazardous situation you may encounter.
+If you have any questions concerning safety, you should first consult your supervisor and/or your nearest Hitachi dealer before operating or performing maintenance work on the machine.